jongregory75/Tech-Blog/README.md

 GIVEN a CMS-style blog site

 WHEN I visit the site for the first time
-THEN I am presented with the homepage, which includes existing blog posts if any have been posted; navigation links for the homepage and the dashboard; and the option to log in
+:heavy_check_mark: THEN I am presented with the homepage, which includes existing blog posts if any have been posted; navigation links for the homepage and the dashboard; and the option to log in

 WHEN I click on the homepage option
-THEN I am taken to the homepage
+:heavy_check_mark: THEN I am taken to the homepage

 WHEN I click on any other links in the navigation
-THEN I am prompted to either sign up or sign in
+:heavy_check_mark: THEN I am prompted to either sign up or sign in

 WHEN I choose to sign up
-THEN I am prompted to create a username and password
+:heavy_check_mark:THEN I am prompted to create a username and password

-WHEN I click on the sign-up button
-THEN my user credentials are saved and I am logged into the site
+WHEN I click on the sign-up button :heavy_check_mark:THEN my user credentials are saved and I am logged into the site

-WHEN I revisit the site at a later time and choose to sign in THEN I am prompted to enter my username and password
+WHEN I revisit the site at a later time and choose to sign in :heavy_check_mark:THEN I am prompted to enter my username and password

 WHEN I am signed in to the site
-THEN I see navigation links for the homepage, the dashboard, and the option to log out
+:heavy_check_mark:THEN I see navigation links for the homepage, the dashboard, and the option to log out

-WHEN I click on the homepage option in the navigation THEN I am taken to the homepage and presented with existing blog posts that include the post title and the date created
+WHEN I click on the homepage option in the navigation :heavy_check_mark:THEN I am taken to the homepage and presented with existing blog posts that include the post title and the date created

 WHEN I click on an existing blog post
 THEN I am presented with the post title, contents, post creator’s username, and date created for that post and have the option to leave a comment